RobbieHember/fcgadgets/README.md

 ### onset_spread_models.py
 * Spatially explicit simulations of events based on annual probability of onset and spread

-## SILVICULTURE
+## HARDHAT
-The **silviculture** toolbox contains resources for representing effects of forest management on forest sector GHG balance.
+The **hardhat** toolbox contains resources for representing effects of forest management on forest sector GHG balance.
 ### nutrient_application.py
 * Representation of GHG balance responses to aerial applications of Urea
 * Schedule aerial nutrient applications with specified stand selection criteria